PhantomInsights/summarizer/README.md

 * `tldextract` : Used to extract the domain from an url.
 * `wordcloud` : Used to create word clouds with the article text.

-After installing the `NLTK` library you must run the following command to install the tokenizers.
+After installing the `spaCy` library you must install a language model to be able to tokenize the article.

-`python -c "import nltk; nltk.download('punkt')"`
+For Spanish you can run this one:

+`python -m spacy download es_core_news_sm"`

+For other languages please check the following link: https://spacy.io/usage/models

 ## Reddit Bot

 The bot is simple in nature, it uses the `PRAW` library which is very straightforward to use.
-The bot polls a subreddit every 10 minutes to get its latest posts.
+The bot polls a subreddit every 10 minutes to get its latest submissions.

-It first detects if the post hasn't already been processed and then checks if the post url is in the whitelist.
+It first detects if the submission hasn't already been processed and then checks if the submission url is in the whitelist.
 This whitelist is currently curated by myself.

 If the post and its url passes both checks then a process of web scraping is applied to the url, this is where things start getting interesting.

-Before replying to the original post it checks the percentage of the reduction achieved, if it's too low or too high it skips it and moves to the next post.
+Before replying to the original submission it checks the percentage of the reduction achieved, if it's too low or too high it skips it and moves to the next submission.

 ## Web Scraper